Robust sparse image reconstruction of radio interferometric observations with purify: Applying PURIFY to observations

 CLEAN operates in minor and major cycles, the minor cycles $\mathcal{T}$ are performed after the calculation of a major cycle $\bm{\mathsf{\Phi}}^\dagger\bigl (\bm{y} - \bm{\mathsf{\Phi}}\bm{x}^{(t-1)}\bigr)$.
 The minor cycles iteratively subtract the brightest sources from the image using an approximate point-spread function (PSF), which allows the location of the peaks of multiple sources to be found quickly.
 The major cycle performs an accurate subtraction of sources located in the minor cycle to generate the residuals for the next round of minor cycles.

 CLEAN is essentially a matching pursuit algorithm \citep{mar87}, with a threshold constraint as suggested by \cite{hog74}, where the algorithm stops when the peak pixel of the residual image is below $\epsilon_{\rm threshold}$, \mbox{$\|\bm{\mathsf{\Phi}}^\dagger \left(\bm{y} - \bm{\mathsf{\Phi}}\bm{x} \right)\|_{\ell_\infty} \leq \epsilon_{\rm threshold}$}.
-Most variations of CLEAN impose the prior that the sky is sparse in a Dirac representation (CLEAN components/point sources), while multi-scale and ASP CLEAN consider atoms (\textit{cf.} basis functions) with wider support to better model a sky containing extended sources \citep{cor08,zha16}.
+Most variations of CLEAN impose the prior that the sky is sparse in a Dirac representation (CLEAN components/point sources), while multi-scale and { adaptive scale pixel decomposition} (ASP) CLEAN consider atoms with wider support to better model a sky containing extended sources \citep{bha04,cor08,zha16}.
 The solution obtained by the CLEAN algorithm $\bm{x}$ is typically called a CLEAN \emph{component} image.